Research Opportunities Outside UNC

 There are a number of research opportunities at companies, non-profits, and other institutions outside UNC.
 This list is not intended to be comprehensive; make sure to talk to your advisor or UNC Career Services for more options.

 A 3-month full-time paid traineeship for undergraduate students in the fields of biochemistry, entomology, nematology, plant pathology, microbiology, or related areas.
-Conduct experiments alongside scientists in R&D.
+Conduct experiments alongside scientists.